dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 </div>
 ```

-Update *Pages/Index.cshtml* to show the `ConfigurePizzaDialog` when a pizza special has been selected:
+Update *Pages/Index.cshtml* to show the `ConfigurePizzaDialog` when a pizza special has been selected.
+The `ConfigurePizzaDialog` is styled to overlay the current page, so it doesn't really matter where you put this code block.

 ```html
 @if (showingConfigureDialog)